 Our trips are fascinating and exciting, well beyond the realms of what can be achieved by staying near to home, not simply because of the mountains we visit, but because of the astonishing parts of the world we go to.
 Sadly, some of these are impoverished.
 This alone is an important incentive to go but it means we operate invariably in regions with limited infrastructure.
 If you are injured, problems with infrastructure alone can mean a delayed evacuation and so a worse medical outcome than for a similar accident nearer to home.

 We hope that joining one of our trips will set your pulse racing and your imagination soaring.
 In order to take part in a truly exciting, adventurous activity with all the rewards of experiencing diverse cultures and sharing unforgettable memories with newly found friends, you have to accept the risks involved.
+We do require COVID-19 vaccines to join our trips.

 1).
 All bookings for places on Expeditions, Courses and Treks are made with Ian Taylor Trekking LLC, 1156 Deer Blvd, west unit, Avon, Colorado, 81620 USA.
 For the purposes of these terms and conditions, Ian Taylor Trekking LLC shall be referred to as “ITT”